An honest answer

 - What are the actual vulnerabilities?

-- What level of support would this student actually need?
+- What level of support would this student need?

 Once you have answers to those questions, you can make a clear-eyed decision about whether additional consulting is worth the investment.
 You might not need it.
 Or you’ll know exactly what to ask for.